Pepper (robot): Academic

 Pepper is available as a research and educational robot for schools, colleges and universities to teach programming and conduct research into human-robot interactions.

 In 2017, an international team began research into using Pepper as versatile robot to help look after older people in care homes or sheltered accommodation.
 The project CARESSES aimed at developing the world's first culturally-competent robot, received funding worth more than two million Euros, with donors including the European Union and the Japanese government.
 The project was expected to run for three years.
 Institutions involved in the research include University of Genoa (Project Coordinator), Örebro University, Middlesex University, the University of Bedfordshire, SoftBank Robotics, Advinia HealthCare, Japan Advanced Institute of Science and Technology (Japanese coordinator), Nagoya University, Chubu University.
 On Tuesday 16 October 2018, a Pepper robot mentioned the CARESSES project while giving evidence to the Education Committee of the House of Commons of the United Kingdom Parliament.

 Long-term research with Pepper could show that residents of care home are willing to interact with humanoid robots and benefit from cognitive and physical activation that is led by the robot Pepper.
 Another long-term study in a care home could show that people working in the care sector are willing to use robots in their daily work with the residents.
-But it also revealed that even though that the robots are ready to be used, they do need human assistants, they cannot replace the human work force but they can assist them and give them new possibilities.
+It also revealed that even though the robots are ready to be used, require human assistance.
+They cannot replace workers, only assist them.